tfiers/RoamShowTime/README.md

 - [throttle](https://underscorejs.org/#throttle)s these events (so that the extension code does not run too often);
-- on each (throttled) DOM mutation, checks whether the document contains any divs with a `data-edit-time` attribute, and if so, adds absolutely positioned divs to the left of each bullet, with formatted time strings taken from the `data-..-time` attributes.
+- on each (throttled) DOM mutation, checks whether the document contains any divs with a `data-edit-time` attribute..
+- ..and if so, adds absolutely positioned divs to the left of each bullet, with formatted time strings taken from the `data-..-time` attributes.
 - When the sidebar is open, some left-padding is added to both the main